alan-kudelko/DrinkCreator6000/README.md

 # DrinkCreator6000 – RTOS System on Custom AVR Board

-Welcome to DrinkCreator6000, a real-time operating system (RTOS) project designed for a custom-built drink dispensing machine powered by AVR microcontroller and FreeRTOS.
-The system is built entirely using static memory allocation for robustness and predictability.
+Drink Creator 6000 is a real-time operating system (RTOS) project designed for a custom-built drink dispensing machine powered by an AVR microcontroller and FreeRTOS.
+The system is entirely based on static memory allocation for robustness and predictability, and integrates multiple hardware modules for a fully functional beverage control unit.

-This embedded system coordinates modular tasks like temperature regulation, error handling, user interaction, and diagnostics — all running concurrently on a statically managed RTOS.
+The machine is powered by a standard 400W ATX power supply, which provides stable 5V and 12V rails for the logic circuitry, Peltier cooling modules, and peristaltic pumps used in dispensing drinks.
+Temperature is regulated using Peltier elements coupled with an internal water cooling system, enclosed within the device chassis for thermal efficiency and isolation.

+User input is handled via a PCF8574N I²C I/O expander, which generates interrupts only when button states change — minimizing CPU load and improving responsiveness.
+System status, temperature data, and diagnostics are displayed on a 2004 character LCD screen driven over the I²C bus, allowing monitoring directly from the front panel.

 > 🔧 Status: In development
 > 🧪 Goal: Create a fully functional, physical drink machine and explore structured multi-tasking using FreeRTOS on bare-metal AVR.